Patrick Atiyah: Biography

 Patrick Selim Atiyah was born on 5 March 1931.
 He was a son of the Lebanese writer Edward Atiyah and his Scottish wife Jean.
-The mathematician Sir Michael Atiyah was his brother.
+The mathematician Sir Michael Atiyah was his older brother.
 As a child, Patrick lived in Sudan and Egypt.
 The family moved to England in 1945.
-Patrick attended primary school at Woking County Grammar School for Boys and went on to read law at Magdalen College, Oxford.
+Patrick attended secondary school at Woking County Grammar School for Boys and went on to read law at Magdalen College, Oxford.

 Atiyah was professor of law at the Australian National University (1970–1973), at the University of Warwick (1973–1977) and professor of English law at the University of Oxford (1977–1988).
 He also was visiting Professor of Law at Harvard Law School (1982-1983).

 He died on 30 March 2018.